-If you are consolidating organizations or combining departments, you might want to merge two or more GroupWise 5.x 6.x, 7, or 8 systems rather than connect them (see Connecting to Other GroupWise Systems).
+If you are consolidating organizations or combining departments, you might want to merge two or more GroupWise 6.x, 7, 8, or 2012 systems rather than connect them, as described in Connecting to Other GroupWise Systems.

 You can achieve the same GroupWise functionality for your users by merging systems or by connecting them.
 Therefore, the question of whether to merge GroupWise systems is mostly a matter of administration:

 If you want your entire GroupWise system configured so that it can be administered by one administrator from any location without needing to change system connections and manage external objects, you should merge your systems.

 If you want your entire GroupWise system configured so that it can be administered by any administrator from any location, and changing system connections and managing external objects are not issues, you do not need to merge the systems.

 If you want independent administrators for each GroupWise system, whether the systems are connected or not, you should not merge the systems.